Write a score to a LilyPond format (.ly) text file for later use by

 from the LilyPond file, not pdf.
 The argument is also ignored if explicitly

-.
-You may still provide linewidth
+providing textheight to paper.
+You may still provide linewidth to

-if you find you need to increase it beyond the default 150mm,
+paper if you find you need to increase it beyond the default 150mm,

-make use of this argument as well.
+functions that wrap lilypond make use of this argument as well.

 Color options